Trees for private property

 Submit your interest through the application link below, and within one week a team member will reach out to schedule a site visit.
 These site visits will take place over the spring and summer.
 During the site visit, we’ll walk the property with you to learn how the space is used and where you might like to plant trees, and then our team will draft a planting plan for your review and approval.
 Once the planting plan is finalized, our team will place the tree order and work with you to set the delivery time in fall 2022 (October through December) or winter 2023 (January through March).

 The awarded trees are large, 1-inch caliper container trees, provided completely free and delivered straight to the site.
+Sites may select from 7 species options: 3 understory (smaller) and 4 canopy (larger) species.
+Click here for the Tree Species Catalog of choices.
 Each site is responsible for coordinating the planting.
 Our team is happy to provide training and resources about how to organize a planting event, if requested.